vitotai/BrewPiLess/README.md

  The log format before v2.0 is vulnerable.
 There seems to be some unconsidered conditions that break the log.

 ## Version History
+ * v3.5.1
+    * fixed iSpindel temperature unit issue
+    * update new OLED library(not verified)
+    * The version number is still "3.5"

  * v3.5
     * MQTT Remote Control
     * Pressure transducer support